FavessssN/Security-scanner/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- VirusTotal for IP reputation data
-- Slack for bot integration
-- Shodan for passive reconnaissance data
-- Various security tools and libraries